MarneeDear/chickadee/reference-materials/presentations/OpenFSharp2019-Presentation.md

 There are many APRS clients and applications out there.
 Some of them are very feature rich, and work well.

-But I am a software engineer so I want to be able to extend the client and possibly add support for my own User-Defined.
-The existing software fall into the category of a few problems:
+But I am a software engineer so I want to be able to extend the client and possibly add support for my own User-Defined data formats.
+The existing software fall into the categories of a few problems:

 * Not extensible
 * Not written in a language I know